Sample Leave of Absence Letters | How to Write (Examples)

 Some of the reasons include the following:

-This type of leave is protected by federal laws, including ADA and FMLA.
-The law requires the company to permit you an extended time for leave, usually up to 12 work weeks.
+This type of leave is protected by federal laws, including the ADA and FMLA.
+The law requires the company to permit you an extended period of leave, usually up to 12 work weeks.

-This act allows you to take leave from work for health reasons such as taking care of an ill family member, surgery, ongoing medical issues, trauma caused by an accident, birth or adoption of a child, mental health issues such as depression, etc. an injury or illness.
+This act allows you to take leave from work for health reasons such as taking care of an ill family member, surgery, ongoing medical issues, trauma caused by an accident, birth or adoption of a child, mental health issues such as depression, etc., or an injury or illness.

 Personal leave